Website security is a hot topic these days.

 10) Restrict file uploads

-While there are some advanced methods for protecting your website form harmful file uploads, it’s much easier to just restrict file upload permissions to only yourself.
+While there are some advanced methods for protecting your website from harmful file uploads, it’s much easier to just restrict file upload permissions to only yourself.
 Or at least restrict the type of files that can be uploaded to your site.

 11) Mask your login area